 • San Francisco (SFO): $650–$900+ round-trip

-West Coast departures run $100 to $200 higher than East Coast equivalents.
+West Coast departures run $100 to $200 higher than East Coast equivalents for the same dates.

 Pro Tip: Book on a Sunday — fares run 6 to 13% cheaper than Friday bookings.
 And depart on a Wednesday or Thursday to save up to 16% versus a Sunday departure.